Omnichannel marketingis an approach in which brands provide seamless customer experiences regardless which touchpoint(s) a customer is at.

 An important area that brands can wisely optimize budgets on right now is design.
-With new urgent advertising and communication needs appearing in the current situation, companies want to address them quickly, and produce high-quality content.
+With new urgent advertising and communication needs appearing in the current situation, companies want to address them quickly and produce high-quality content.
 This requires creative teams to focus on conceptual work and leaves space for automation tools to cover operational tasks such as generating visuals for online display campaigns.
 Similarly, businesses that move their selling to E-commerce now, are in an urgent need of producing multiple visuals for their online stores - something that can be efficiently performed by design tools.

 Making your brand matter

-Meaningful action and support for public health is one of the most important areas for brands to focus on during the coronavirus outbreak.
+Meaningful action and support for public health are one of the most important areas for brands to focus on during the coronavirus outbreak.
 They should activate their purpose and perform actions related to hygiene and the virus itself - but at the same time keep it all brand-aligned.

-Most brands are currently figuring out ways to support their audience in the difficult time, bringing additional value - either directly with regard to fighting coronavirus or related to the new reality that people are facing right now.
-The communication spans from how they donate money to hospitals and support doctors, through tips on working remotely to creative ways to spend Wednesday afternoons at home and keep oneself calm during the pandemics.
+Most brands are currently figuring out ways to support their audience in this difficult time, bringing additional value - either directly with regard to fighting coronavirus or related to the new reality that people are facing right now.
+The communication spans from how they donate money to hospitals and support doctors, through tips on working remotely to creative ways to spend Wednesday afternoons at home and keep oneself calm during the pandemic.

 People have developed new needs now.
-Therefore, brands that can help them distract, keep their bodies healthy, learn new things, work effectively and connect with those who they care about the most will definitely get people’s appreciation - and stay in their minds after the pandemic ends (at least subconsciously).
+Therefore, brands that can help them distract, keep their bodies healthy, learn new things, work effectively and connect with those whom they care about the most will definitely get people’s appreciation - and stay in their minds after the pandemic ends (at least subconsciously).
 CSR initiatives that help countries solve issues related to coronavirus are actions that truly matter and can help nations cope with the crisis.